Skip to main content

 Choosing when/if explanations appear

-• If only "show answers after due date" is checked, all students will see explanations, regardless of whether they selected the correct or incorrect answer, and regardless of their score.
-However, they will only see these explanations after the due date or late due date (if one is set), and after grades for the assignment are published.
+• They will only see these explanations after the due date or the late due date (if one is set), and after grades for the assignment are published.

 Adding subquestions and removing questions